jhighman/trua-collect/docs/collection-flow.md

    - Multi-step wizard with progress indicator
    - Next/Previous navigation buttons
    - Parses the collection key to determine required steps
+   - Determines the initial step based on the collection key and whether it's a default or custom key
+   - For default keys, starts at the personal-info step
+   - For custom keys, can start at any enabled step (residence-history, professional-licenses, education, etc.)

 ### 2. Personal Information (Always Required)